agungTuanany/Javascript-data-structure-and-algorithm/chapter-2-how-to-solve-coding-problems/README.md

 or you write ugly code that people don't understand, or you can't communicate a solution to a problem then you won't get a job.
-It's not necessarily about the solution to a problem, in a coding interview it's about the **thought process**, and knowing the tradeoffs **_between data structures and algorithm, space and time complexity_**.
+It's not necessarily about the solution to a problem, in a coding interview it's about the **thought process**, and knowing the trade-off **_between data structures and algorithm, space and time complexity_**.

 Just like in real life coding, you don't memorize things.
-You have to _deeply understand them_, understand the _tradeoffs_.
+You have to _deeply understand them_, understand the _trade-off_.
 That's what  we're doing here.

 I know I'm taking a long time to get my points here, but we're trying to build the fundamental before we dive in really deep, so we **_understand the why of each